thecryptoneer/pixelsweeper-blog/docs/_posts/pixelsweeper-whitelist-overview.md

 The next group of Whitelist spots are being given to the holders of certain NFTs on BNB Chain.
 Below is a list of eligible NFTs.

-For every eligible NFT you have in your wallet (even if it is listed as a profile picture on PancakeSwap, or listed for sale on PancakeSwap or The Bull Society) you will get one NFT Holder Whitelist Spot.
+For every eligible NFT you have in your wallet (even if it is listed as a profile picture on Pancake Swap, or listed for sale on Pancake Swap or The Bull Society) you will get one NFT Holder Whitelist Spot.

 There are a few more hours before an on-chain snapshot will be taken to see who is eligible, so if you want to increase your Whitelist spots, we recommend purchasing any of the following NFTs: